FAU-LAP/NOMAD-CAMELS/docs/source/doc/installation/installation_bugs_errors.md

 Here are some Errors and ways you might be able to fix them

 - **Windows Installer fails randomly**\
-If your installation fails randomly (setup of python environment takes less than a few seconds) and you can't run CAMELS with the created shortcuts then it is possible that your pyenv PATH variables are not set correctly.
+If your installation fails randomly (setup of Python environment takes less than a few seconds) and you can't run CAMELS with the created shortcuts then it is possible that your pyenv PATH variables are not set correctly.
 Open powershell and  see if the `pyenv` command works.\
 Set the correct PATH variables for pyenv and retry the installation again.\
 **Alternative:**\
 Remove pyenv by deleting the `/.pyenv/` folder or by running